Carrie Underwood Shares Backstage Moment With Her Son, Who Clearly Got It From His Mama

 In another photo posted online, Underwood posed with the popular pink troll that gave her son so much joy.

-Underwood and her husband, former pro hockey player Mike Fisher, also brought their nine-month-old son Jacob to the Big Apple-based attraction, which pays homage to the 2016 animated Trolls film via a series of interactive experiences.
+Underwood and her husband, former pro hockey player Mike Fisher, also brought their 9-month-old son Jacob to the Big Apple-based attraction, which pays homage to the 2016 animated Trolls film via a series of interactive experiences.

 Underwood’s family fun day in New York came just after her East Coast concert in Philadelphia on Saturday night, but it appears Isaiah was the star of this particular show.

 Of course, little Isaiah has always loved to sing and dance just like his famous mom, so it shouldn’t be that surprising that he gave a Trolls star a run for her money on the dance floor.
-Way back in 2017, when Isaiah was just two years old, Underwood told People her little boy was already a performer.
+Way back in 2017, when Isaiah was just 2-years-old, Underwood told People her little boy was already a performer.

+“He loves to sing, he loves to dance and he loves to just be kind of a show-off,” the singer said of her toddler son.

 Two years later, the superstar singer’s Instagram page is filled with photos of her glittery outfits from her concert tour, so the video featuring her son’s dance moves is a nice change as it gives fans a sweet look at her family life.